 Criteria JORC Code Explanation Commentary Logging fine/coarse material.
 Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged. • N/A Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all subsampling stages to maximise representativity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-UFF+ method was developed by the CSIRO UFF+ Soil sampling is used to obtain an ultra-fine fraction of the soil, this is analysed to identify elemental concentrations Soil samples are collected using a steel shovel, these samples are sieved passing -2mm in the field to produce a nominal 200g field sample, this sample is processed using the CSIRO UFF+ workflow to produce an ultrafine fraction to analyse for Au & multi-elements.
+UFF+ soil sampling method was developed by the CSIRO UFF+ soil sampling is used to obtain an ultra-fine fraction of the soil (-2μm), this is analysed to identify elemental concentrations.
+Soil samples are collected using a steel shovel, these samples are sieved passing -2mm in the field to produce a nominal 200g field sample, this sample is processed using the CSIRO UFF+ workflow to produce an ultra-fine fraction to analyse for Au & multi-elements.
 The UFF+ sample is treated by four acid mixed acid digest and measured using a spectrometer.
-Another subsample is utilised for Short Wave Infra-Red (SWIR) spectrometry and subsequent analysis of the spectra is used to interpret mineralogy.
-Sample colour, particle size distribution, electrical conductivity and pH is recorded.
-Sample positions surveyed using handheld GPS receivers Sampling contractor is OmniGeoEx Analysis contractor is LabWest Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Another subsample is utilised for Near Infra-Red (NIR) spectrometry and subsequent analysis of the spectra is used to interpret mineralogy.
+Sample colour, particle size distribution, electrical conductivity and pH are also recorded.
+Sample positions are surveyed using handheld GPS receivers, with a nominal horizontal accuracy of 3m.
+Sampling in the field was conducted under contract by OMNI GeoX Pty Ltd Laboratory analysis was conducted under contract by LabWest Minerals Analysis Pty Ltd Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-The lab procedures for sample preparation, fusion and analysis are considered industry standard.
+The lab procedures for sample preparation, digestion and analysis are considered industry standard.
 Ex-Lab QA/QC procedures include insertion of standards, blanks and field duplicates.
-In-Lab QA/QC procedures include insertion of standards, blanks and duplicates, grind checks and repeat analyses are standard procedure.
+In-Lab QA/QC procedures include insertion of standards, blanks and duplicates, sizing checks and repeat analyses are standard procedure.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Significant anomalies are validated in the field by field staff then validated by the Exploration Manager.
-Reference drill spoil is physically inspected to validate significant intersections.
-Logging data is entered digitally, using standard software with dropdown lists, it is sent to database administrators for incorporation in the digital database
+Documentation of primary data, data entry procedures, data verification, data storage (physical Significant anomalies are validated in the field by Iceni field staff then validated by the Senior Geologist or Exploration Manager.
+Assay data is not adjusted.